 The constitution and law prohibit governmental discrimination based on ethnicity, race, nationality, creed, sex, or social status, and the government generally respected these provisions.
-The law does not specifically mention sexual orientation or gender identity, although same-sex sexual activity remains illegal under the penal code.
-Sexual orientation is protected from discrimination under the employment act.
+The law does not specifically mention sexual orientation or gender identity, although aspects of same-sex sexual activity remain illegal under the penal code.
+The employment act protects sexual orientation from discrimination.
 In addition, as long as a government job applicant is able to perform the duties of the position, he or she may not be discriminated against due to disability or language.
-The law does not prohibit discrimination by private persons or entities, however, and there was societal discrimination against women; persons with disabilities; minority ethnic groups, particularly the San; LGBT persons; and persons with HIV/AIDS.
+The law does not prohibit discrimination by private persons or entities, and there was societal discrimination against women; persons with disabilities; minority ethnic groups, particularly the San; LGBTI persons; and persons with HIV/AIDS.